Updated: Jul 18

 I give you my Irish goodbye.

-I will be at the Rusty Barn Show in Phoenix January 30th through February 3rd.
+I will be at the Rusty Barn Show in Phoenix from January 30th through February 3rd.
 If you are in the area drop by and tell me you read my blog and get a free Mini Rack.